 This is the decision of the State Hearing Officer resulting from a fair hearing for the state Hearing.
 This hearing was held in accordance with the provisions found in Chapter 700 of the Office of Inspector General Common Chapters Manual.
-This fair hearing was convened on May 23, 2024, on appeal filed May 7, 2024.
+This fair hearing was convened on August 14, 2024, on appeal filed July 23, 2024.

-The matter before the Hearing Officer arises from the April 17, 2024 decision by the Respondent to terminate the Appellant's eligibility for the Supplemental Nutrition Assistance Program (SNAP).
+The matter before the Hearing Officer arises from the May 30, 2024 decision by the Respondent to terminate the Appellant's Supplemental Nutrition Assistance Program (SNAP) benefits.

-At the hearing, the Respondent appeared by Sharon Tomblin, Economic Service Worker.
+At the hearing, the Respondent appeared by Teresa Bailes, Economic Service Worker.
 The Appellant appeared pro se.
+Appearing as a witness for the Appellant was a service worker, the Appellant's grandmother.
 All witnesses were sworn and the following documents were admitted into evidence.